frederic-perez/AmE-dictionary/data/idioms.md

 __take over__ :three: Assume control, management, or possession of, as in _The pilot told his copilot to take over the controls_, or _There’s a secret bid to take over our company._ _Kyle took over in the first half and finished with 23 points._ _Execs aren’t ready for AI to completely take over._
 __take pains__
 __take pride in someone or something__ :three::hammer:
+__take refuge in (something or some place)__
 __take someone for granted__ To not show that you are grateful to someone for helping you.
+__take something home__ To take a thought, idea, or concept away [to one’s home] from a meeting or conference. _Take this idea home with you—diversify your investments._
 __take steps to (do something)__
 __take stock (of something)__ :two: __2__ To make an appraisal, estimation, or assessment of something. _Moving forward, we’ll be holding biweekly meetings to take stock of our financial situation._
 __take stock__
 __take the brunt__
+__take the bull by the horns__
 __take the cake__ __1__ To be the worst in a series of negative actions.
 Primarily heard in US. _The one importantly stupid example that teally takes the cake._ _When I found out he had been reading through my text messages, well, that took the cake._ __2__ To be the best or the most outstanding.
 Primarily heard in US. _You’ve done some nice murals, but this one takes the cake!_
 __take the edge off__
 __take the Fifth (amendment)__ Refuse to answer on the grounds that one may incriminate oneself, as in _He took the Fifth on so many of the prosecutor’s questions that we’re sure he’s guilty._
 __take the gloves off__ _The gloves are coming off today._
 __take the heat__ To receive and endure intense criticism or scorn, especially for a perceived mistake or wrongdoing.
-__take the high road__ :four: To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment. _Strive to always take the high road when dealing with others, even if they’ve treated you unfairly in the past.
+__take the high road__ :five: To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment. _Strive to always take the high road when dealing with others, even if they’ve treated you unfairly in the past.
 Life has a habit of rewarding those who learn to turn the other cheek._
 __take the hit (for someone or something)__ To face punishment, blame, censure, or arrest for someone else’s crime or misdeed. _We’ve made it look like he withdrew the money, so when the police start investigating, he’ll be the one to take the hit._
 __take the hit__ (take the fall) To incur blame or censure, either willingly or unwillingly: _a senior official who took the fall for the failed intelligence operation._
 __take the podium__